hummusonrails/personal-site/src/posts/2023-05-16-importance-of-blockchain-for-new-devs.md

 The public nature of blockchain data, coupled with on-chain governance and interoperability, empowers developers to build applications that are accountable, traceable, and shaped by collective decision-making.
 The governance model, including the upcoming OpenGov framework, ensures transparent and community-driven decision-making processes.
 Together, these aspects of transparency pave the way for new possibilities and drive the adoption of innovative and trustworthy applications on the Polkadot network.

 Let's now look at another issue that is important for devs when considering any choice for their tech stack, namely accessibility across all devices.
-Blockchains can be often notoriously resource intensive, which can make them hard to access and participate in with mobile devices and other less computationally powerfu machines.
+Blockchains can be often notoriously resource intensive, which can make them hard to access and participate in with mobile devices and other less computationally powerful machines.
 How can this be addressed?

 ## Ensuring compatibility with all devices